 SELECT COUNT(1) FROM student;

-The output of this query will be
+The output of this query will be:

 SELECT COUNT * FROM student;

-It will return the number of rows our table has.
-We can also use MAX & MIN function in our query.
-For example, if we want to retrieve details of a student with maximum age, we can fire:
+You can also use the MAX function or MIN function in your SELECT COUNT query.
+For example, if you want to retrieve details of students up to a maximum age, you can fire the following query:

 SELECT id , name , MAX(age) FROM student;

 You can also use the SELECT query with the SUM keyword to receive the sum of a numeric column.
 For example, you can fire: